Church of St. Peter and St. Paul, Pabianice: History

 The Lutheran parish in Pabianice was established in 1818, but religious services had been held in the town since 1803 in a chapel of the sixteenth-century fortified manor.
 The growing number of Protestant settlers in the 1820s created the need to erect a new church for the community.
 The government of Congress Poland approved the project in 1821, and while preliminary work ended in 1827, problems with foundations in the marshy ground necessitated further works before the church could be consecrated in 1832.
-The final blueprints were those of Franciszek Reinstein with amendations by Jan Zille.
+The final blueprints were those of Franciszek Reinstein with emendations by Jan Zille.
 The church was then rebuilt between 1875 and 1876, one of the main motives for this being expansion.
 The building could then accommodate 1000 people, but by 1904 the population of the parish reached twelve thousand (fourth largest in Russian Poland), which made it necessary to hold both morning and evening services.

 In 1945 the church was plundered and remained a property of the Communist state until 1948, when it was returned to the local Lutherans.

 The Church of St. Peter and St. Paul became a listed building in 1948 and figures as an immovable heritage object in the Polish heritage register (no. 64-IV-12 from 23 March 1948 and A/45 from 29 August 1967).